 Aims and Objectives

-The aims of this study are to assess whether self-management, anxiety, and depression influence quality of life alongside chronic eczema.
+The aims of this study are to assess whether self-management, anxiety, and depression influence quality of life in people living with chronic eczema, and to contribute evidence of the importance of self-management for chronic eczema.
 Furthermore, the analysis aims to establish whether anxiety and depression reduce the influence of self-management on quality of life.
-It is anticipated that anxiety and depression potentially detrimentally influence self-management, and subsequently the quality of life of patients with chronic eczema.
+It is anticipated that the presence of anxiety and depression potentially reduce self-management, and subsequently the quality of life of people with chronic eczema.

 H1 – High levels of self-management, and low levels of anxiety and depression, together positively influence quality of life in individuals with chronic eczema.